playcanvas/developer.playcanvas.com/content/en/user-manual/physics/physics-basics.md

 ## Gravity

-In the same Settings panel, you can set global gravity of the physics simulations.
+In the same Settings panel, you can set global gravity of the physics simulation.
 Gravity is a constant force applied to all rigid bodies in your scene.
 By default, this is set to -9.81 in the world's negative Y axis (straight down, in other words).
 This default approximates Earth gravity.
 But you may want to increase or decrease this value.
 For example, for a game set in space, you will probably want to set gravity to zero.

 ## Units of Measurement